department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 #### In person

-Bring your application to a regional benefit office near you.
-[Find a regional benefit office](/facilities/).
+Bring your application to a regional benefit office near you. <br>[Find a regional benefit office](/facilities/).

 #### With the help of a trained professional

-You can work with a trained professional who can help you file a claim.
-[Get help filing your claim](/disability-benefits/apply/help/index.html).
+You can work with a trained professional who can help you file a claim. <br> [Get help filing your claim](/disability-benefits/apply/help/index.html).

 </div>
 </div>